MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-command-line.md

 # Command line installation for R Server 9.x on Hadoop (CDH, HDP, MapR)

 R Server for Hadoop is supported on Hadoop distributions provided by Cloudera, HortonWorks, and MapR.
-On Hadoop, R Server requires HDFS and Yarn.
-The programming model can be Spark, MapReduce, or both.
+For most users, installing R Server on a cluster involves running the same series of steps on each data node of the cluster.
 A summary of setup tasks is as follows:

-- Unzip to extract packages and an install script (install.sh)
+- Download the installer
+- Unpack the distribution
 - Run the install script with a -p parameter (for Hadoop)
 - Verify the installation
+- Repeat on the next data node.

-The install script downloads and installs Microsoft R Open (microsoft-r-server-mro-9.0.1.x86_64.rpm) and the .NET Core for Linux.
+The install script uses an internet connection to download and install missing dependencies, Microsoft R Open (MRO), and the .NET Core for Linux.
+If internet connections are restricted, use the alternate [offline instructions](rserver-install-hadoop-offline.md) instead.

-Installation requires administrator permissions and must be performed as a `root` installation.
-Non-root installations are not supported.

 ## Recommendations for installation

-We recommend installing R Server on all nodes of the cluster to avoid Hadoop queuing up jobs on nodes that don't actually have R Server.
+We recommend installing R Server on all data nodes of the cluster to avoid Hadoop queuing up jobs on nodes that don't actually have R Server.
 Although the task will eventually get reassigned to a node that has R Server, you will see errors from the worker node and experience unnecessary delay while waiting for the error to resolve.

 Microsoft Azure offers virtual machines with Hadoop templates.
 If you don't have a Hadoop cluster, you can purchase and provision virtual machines on Azure using templates provided by several vendors.